bharath12b5/mvn-linux/Building-PostgreSQL-9.4-on-SLES11.md

         rpmbuild --rebuild postgresql94-9.4.*.src.rpm
         rpmbuild --rebuild postgresql94-libs-9.4.*.src.rpm

-5. Install the generated binary RPMs (as root):
+5. The binary RPMs will be created in /usr/src/packages/RPMS/s390x/.
+They can be simply installed with the `rpm` command (as root):

         cd /usr/src/packages/RPMS/s390x
         rpm -i postgresql94-9.4.*.s390x.rpm \